TadeoArtia/Advents-of-code/README.md

 # Description

-Thess are my solutions for the Advent of Code 2022.
+These are my solutions for the Advent of Code 2022.

 Feel free to give any sugestions or comments